inukshuk/bibtex-ruby/README.md

 _________

-Typically, the purpose of @preamble objects is to define LaTeX statements, which will be put into the '.bbl' file by +bibtex+.
+Typically, the purpose of @preamble objects is to define LaTeX statements, which will be put into the '.bbl' file by `bibtex'.
 A @preamble object may contain a single string literal, a single string constant (defined by a @string object), or a concatenation of literals and constants.